Axos Bank Business Interest Checking account review

 Amy Stoltenberg writes about lifestyle and money for Finder, researching the best options for shopping, banking, insurance and authentic travel experiences.
 After studying writing and fashion at Savannah College of Art and Design, she worked designing apparel at a corporate behemoth before opting for a career with unlimited travel time.
 When her laptop’s closed, she can be found wandering the streets looking for happy hour and hole-in-the-wall eateries.

 But to avoid the $10 monthly maintenance fee you’ll need to keep a minimum of $5,000 in the account.
+And the rates on the account are tiered.
+So you’ll need to keep $49,999 or less in your account to earn the highest APY.
+Otherwise, you could earn as low as 0.20% APY on your balance.

 If you think Axos’s Business Interest Checking account matches your business’s needs, here’s how to sign up: